madelinezL/Data-Science-General-Notes/Generative AI/Generative AI Fluency.md

 ### Prompt Engineering
 https://github.com/brexhq/prompt-engineering <br/>
 * Definition: the porcess of designing and refining natural language text prompts - or inputs (e.g. questions) - for use with GenAI models by selecting input formats and relevant data, and fine-tuning language and structure to produce desired outputs (i.e. its responses)
+* Prompt engineering is like the source code that a language model interprets
 * Terms
   * Temperature: Temperature is a parameter in text generation models that controls the randomness of the output, with lower values producing more focused responses and higher values leading to more diverse, creative outputs.
   * Zero-Shot